Friday, November 2, 2012

 I have loved bulgolgi for the last 25 years.
 Ever since I lived at Kirtland Air Force Base in Albuquerque and the new neighbours moved in.
 He had been stationed in Korea and his wife managed to get herself and their son there during his tour so they could be with him during his "remote" tour.
 When they moved to our close-knit neighbourhood, they learned we loved block parties!
 She shared with us this traditional Korean dish and it became the featured menu item at all of our parties.

-Her version was lost in my divorce but I was able to find, and tweak, this one from World Food and Drink.
+Her version was lost to my ex but I was able to find, and tweak, this one from World Food and Drink.
 Bulgolgi is a sweet dish but, if you are brave, you'll go for the burn and spread some bean paste on the chard before adding the meat.

 Ingredients: